VR Spatial UX Design: 10 Insights to Learn VR Interaction Design

 To help understand why these particular developers, out of all software experts, carry such an important role let's look at what UX design actually is.
 Generally speaking, it is a fairly popular, yet wide term, that describes the process of User Experience (UX) creation.
 UX literally includes every element around us, how we experience services, systems, the world and even life.
 Spatial design is no exclusion.
 This newly evolving design concept, the design of human environments, revolves around designing spaces.

 When building a VR environment one goes beyond just designing a space.
 While working on the VR environment design, the Virtual Reality experience designer works on logic and interactions, accounting for the human experience.
-The UX design is the part of experience the user will interact with.
+The UX design for VR is the part of experience the user will interact with.
 It will be the deciding factor defining how smooth and pleasant this interaction will end up being.

-It is no revelation that the key to spatial design is to achieve the maximum level of realism.
+It is no revelation that in spatial design VR the key is to achieve the maximum level of realism.
 The big question here is what can help virtual reality submerge its users.
 What can make it become the mirror of the real world.
 Today, we would like to share the 10 insights into the UX design.
 These insights can help achieve VR experiences with life-like levels of immersive user experience and realism, grasp the UX design principles for AR & VR and perhaps inspire some to learn VR interaction design.

 Motion sickness is one of the common challenges in VR experiences that the UX designers need to account for.
 Motion sickness can appear when a person is relocating or visually experiencing motion in VR, while their body remains static in real life.
 When interpreted by the brain, the combination of such mixed and conflicting signals can cause a dissonance resulting in dizziness and discomfort.
 It is therefore essential for developers to take the need for smooth transitions, while inside the VR experience, into account.
 It is equally important to consider the level of previous experience with VR.
 For first time users an experience should be designed in stages, each not exceeding 10-15 minutes.
 This is especially important when creating UX for training and educational experiences that require maximum concentration and full engagement from users.